-[90] I would add that if the leaders of the other recognized parties in the House of Commons did have concerns as to the suitability of Mr. Dion, then they would presumably have caused them to be raised at the ETHI Committee hearing.
-They then would have raised these substantive concerns in the subsequent debate on the appointment held in the House of Commons.
-They did not do so but, had that been the course of events, "that the executive though the control of a House of Commons majority may in practice dictate the position the House of Commons takes is not cognizable to the Court" (Auditor General at p 103).
+[99] I would add that if those leaders did have concerns as to the suitability of Ms. Bélanger, then they would presumably have caused them to be raised at the Senate Committee of the Whole or the ETHI Committee hearing and would not have voted in favour of the motion to appoint the nominated candidate.
+They then would have raised these substantive concerns in the subsequent debates on the appointment held in the Senate and the House of Commons.
+They did not do so, and the debates do not reveal any concerns with the suitability or merits of the nominee.
+If anything, they reflect satisfaction with her qualifications and experience.

+Ultimately, however, even if they had, the Supreme Court has previously held "that the executive though the control of a House of Commons majority may in practice dictate the position the House of Commons takes is not cognizable to the Court" (Canada (Auditor General) v Canada (Minister of Energy, Mines and Resources), [1989] 2 SCR 49 at p 103 ("Auditor General")).